Exercises

 Exercise: refactor arith [★★★★]

 Download this file: algebra.ml.
-It contains two signatures and four structures:
+It contains these signatures and structures:

 • Ring is signature that describes the algebraic structure called a ring, which is an abstraction of the addition and multiplication operators.